How to know if your company requires custom software feature 02

 Reading Time: 10 minutes

 Virtually all businesses now need software to survive, especially web and mobile applications.
-Acquiring the software that a business needs to operate often begins with the decision to buy commercial off-the-shelf (COTS) software or hire a software developer to build a custom solution.
+Acquiring the software that a business needs to operate often begins with the decision to buy commercial off-the-shelf (COTS) software or hire a software developer to build a custom developed software solution.
 The most important factors in making this choice include the lower upfront cost of COTS versus the more useful functionality of custom software.
 The business processes the software must perform, the developer’s capabilities and security requirements are also key considerations in choosing between custom software and COTS.

 Custom software is designed to meet the needs of one specific organization, so it only has the functionality required by that organization.
 COTS may not have all the functionality a company needs and will almost certainly have many features it doesn’t need.
 On the other hand, custom software is considerably more expensive than COTS because the client must bear all the development costs, whereas COTS can distribute these costs to multiple customers.